Meet the Chairs of the Business Coalitions for Women EmpowermentStories /14 December 2018

 “By having gender equality in all employment opportunities, companies attract and retain talent.
 In return, the employees improve productivity and business efficiency.
 Gender equality policies will help improve image and brand, an important invisible asset of our companies,” Madam Ha Thu Thanh said at the launch of VBCWE in September.

 Want to learn more about the Business Coalitions?
-Subscribe to Investing in Women newsletter.
+Subscribe to the Investing in Women newsletter.